JeremieDemarchez/iCasa_Smartwatch/README.md

 Contributors
 =====

-This project has been created by the LIG laboratory ADELE Reseach Group of Grenoble University.
+This project has been created by the LIG laboratory of Grenoble University.
 The main contributors are
 - _ADELE Reseach Group_
-- _Orange Labs_

 Source Organization (to be changed)
 ====